adolfintel/Windows10-Privacy/README.md

 ## Congratulations!
 Your copy of Windows is now Debotnetted!
 Things will change in the future, and I'll do what I can to keep this guide updated.
-As of April 2018, this guide works on Windows 10 Pro.
+As of May 2018, this guide works on Windows 10 Pro.

 ## Can Windows revert these changes?
 There are a few things that can revert the changes we made here: